Skip links

 Blow-In Insulation Performance

-Blow-in insulation (also called loose-fill) gets installed with a special machine that blows loose fiberglass or cellulose into your attic.
-At Attic Fanatics we use a fiberglass blend, and this material is engineered to fully insulate every crack, corner, and irregular space.
+Blow-in insulation, also called loose-fill insulation, gets installed with a special machine that blows loose fiberglass or cellulose into your attic.
+At Attic Fanatics, we use a fiberglass blend engineered to fully insulate cracks, corners, and irregular spaces.

-This complete coverage makes our blow-in insulation far more effective at preventing ice dams.
-There are no gaps around wiring or pipes and the insulation surrounds obstacles instead of leaving air pockets.
+This complete coverage makes blow-in insulation far more effective at preventing ice dams.
+There are no large gaps around wiring or pipes, and the insulation surrounds obstacles instead of leaving air pockets.

-Blow-in insulation maintains consistent depth across your entire attic floor when installed properly.
-At Attic Fanatics, we always use depth markers at several points across your attic to confirm even coverage at the target R-value.
+Blow-in insulation maintains a more consistent depth across the entire attic floor when installed properly.
+At Attic Fanatics, we use depth markers at several points across your attic to confirm even coverage at the target R-value.
 You get R-49 or R-60 everywhere, not just in some areas.

-The material stays in place better than batts.
-It doesn’t compress from foot traffic the same way.
+The material also stays in place better than batts.
+It does not compress from foot traffic the same way.
 While you should still use walking boards in your attic, blow-in insulation bounces back better than compressed batts.

 For ice dam prevention specifically, we recommend blow-in insulation over batts in almost every situation.
 The complete coverage and consistent R-value create a more reliable thermal barrier.